agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

     3. SW 41Ti 13.5mL tubes must be weighed to within 0.1 – 0.2 g of each other.
     4. The 94mL 45Ti tubes can be weighted to within 1g of each other.
 The weight is usually around 134g.

-4. Spin samples in ultracentrifuge, 16,500*g (14,500 RPM with 45 Ti) for 25 minutes at 4 degrees C. _Alternatively_, use SW 41Ti (11,500 RPM) for 44 minutes at 4 degrees C.
+4. Spin samples in ultracentrifuge, 16,500*g (14,500 RPM with 45 Ti, Program 8) for 25 minutes at 4 degrees C. _Alternatively_, use SW 41Ti (11,500 RPM, Program 5) for 44 minutes at 4 degrees C.
-    1. This is saved as Program 4 on the Optima L-70k Ultracentrifuge
+    1. These is saved as programs in memory on the Optima L-70k Ultracentrifuge
     2. This step is designed to remove most non-exosome microvesicles.
     3.  *Supernatant* after this step contains the exosomes.